achgue/Neural_snake/README.md

             -Model.train() --> using remember we train our model Game
 ---
-we have a game loop, within each iteration we call **play_step**(_action_).
+we have a game loop, within each iteration called **play_step**(_action_).
 This procedure takes as argument an action that tells the snake what move it has to do.
 After the move the procedure will return the reward, and if the game it's over it will return the score

 Model